Alyson is now booking author visits for Fall and Spring 2023.

 “From start to finish, Alyson had the students on the edge of their seats.
 They were riveted by her and felt comfortable sharing their own personal experiences, journeys and struggles.
 By the time their program with Alyson was over, it was clear she’d helped them tap into a new level of personal empathy that will inform the way they treat others and themselves going forward.
 Parents and other visiting adults were inspired by her story and presence.
 Alyson is dynamic, sensitive, and more than capable of holding very inspirational and high-level discussions among students of all ages.
 We can’t wait to welcome her back to our school next year.” — Stephanie Tankel, Director of Education, Washington Hebrew Congregation in Washington, D.C.

 “My 7th graders recently had a Skype visit with Alyson that I arranged so that they could talk to her about Braced for a marketing project they are doing on book covers, but as a result of Alyson’s warmth, humor and candor, the discussion quickly evolved into a dialogue about all facets of writing, revising and publishing.
 She engaged them with stories and observations about the writing process that made them feel a personal and genuine connection to her and her work and that elicited many gasps of insight as well as laughs.
-They have been talking about it ever since.” — Julie Ogden, The Pike School in Andover, MA
+They have been talking about it ever since.” — Julie Ogden, The Pike School

-*Programs are available for students in fourth grade through high school, as well as for families and adults.
+Programs are available for students in third grade through high school as well as for families and adults.
 Alyson is comfortable speaking with groups of any size.
 Rates are available upon request.

 Learn More about Scoliosis